Incremental Cost Definition

 Let’s suppose now after adding the new product line it is able to produce 200 units at ₹ 3500, so here the incremental cost is ₹ 1,500

-It is not necessary that the incremental cost can only be variable in nature, even fixed cost can contribute to the incremental cost for example if there is a requirement of new machinery altogether for adding the new product line ‘Y’.
+It is not necessary that the such cost can only be variable in nature, even fixed cost can contribute to the incremental cost for example if there is a requirement of new machinery altogether for adding the new product line ‘Y’.

 Allocation of Incremental Costs